wyfnice/ORGAN1/README.md

 tqdm==4.62.3<br>
 # Training:
 Please download datasets from the repo of LofGAN and put them in the datasets folder.<br>
-`python train.py`
+`python ORGAN_train.py`
 # Testing:
-`python main_metric.py`
+`python test.py`
 # Notice
-Our code is heavily based on LoFGAN, where you can download the datasets we used in this paper.
+Our code is heavily based on LoFGAN.
 We thanks a lot for their great work!